 “Don’t cry” or “You need to be strong now”

 A griever thinks: I can’t stop.
 I want to cry.
 I need to cry.
-I can’t be strong.
-You think I am a bad mother/father/son/daughter.
+If I cry people will think I’m weak.

 We all grieve in our own way – some people will cry.
 A lot.
 Some people won’t.
 There is no right or wrong way, and however someone is grieving they should feel supported to cry as much as they want to, and not feel they are being judged for it.
 Many will already be feeling a lot of anxiety about handling this the ‘right’ way with the children.
 You do not need to exacerbate it with the pressure of containing their emotions.